NYULibraries/dlts-epub-manager/README.md

 ```

 **Step 2)** Clone the repos containing the EPUB metadata and the `epub_library.json` file.
-For the NYU Press websites, the former is public Github repo [dlts-epub-metadata](https://github.com/NYULibraries/dlts-epub-metadata).
+For the NYU Press websites, the former is the public Github repo [dlts-epub-metadata](https://github.com/NYULibraries/dlts-epub-metadata).
 The latter is the `dl-pa-servers-epub-content` private repo and can be accessed
 by DLTS and technical partners only.